 We release the full benchmark, including metadata that maps each instruction to its corresponding PowerPoint file and instruction group.
 A summary of this mapping is presented in Table~\ref{tab:tsbench_categories}, and detailed statistics are provided in Appendix~\ref{benchmark-statistics}.

 \paragraph{TSBench-Hard} While the core TSBench focuses on explicit and modular editing tasks, real-world user interaction is often underspecified or requires contextual reasoning.
-To address the concern that purely language-driven agents might struggle with tasks requiring spatial awareness or inference, we introduce a challenging subset named \textit{TSBench-Hard}.
-This subset is specifically curated to rigorously evaluate the robustness of editing agents beyond simple text replacement.
-The detail and examples are provided in Appendix~\ref{sec:appendix_hard_examples}.
+Since PowerPoint is an inherently visual medium, purely language-driven agents may struggle with tasks requiring spatial awareness or aesthetic inference.
+To systematically evaluate these operational boundaries, we introduce a challenging subset named \textit{TSBench-Hard}.
+This subset comprises instructions in three high-difficulty categories: (1)~\textit{Visual-Dependent Tasks} that require spatial reasoning impossible to resolve with text matching alone (e.g., ``Align the text box to the left edge of the image''); (2)~\textit{Ambiguous Instructions} where the agent must infer the user's aesthetic intent from vague directives (e.g., ``Make the title slide look more professional''); and (3)~\textit{Impossible or Cross-Modal Tasks} that require perception inaccessible to a non-visual agent, evaluating its ability to correctly refuse execution rather than hallucinate (e.g., ``Identify the speaker in the embedded video'').
+By incorporating these edge cases, TSBench-Hard serves as a stress test to determine the operational boundaries of slide editing agents.
+Illustrative examples are provided in Appendix~\ref{sec:appendix_hard_examples}.